Mampenda/rabbitmq-tutorial/README.md

 build file.

 I opened two terminals to have two `ReceiveLogs` running, and a third one to run `EmitLog`.
-This time both consumers received all the messages that was sent into the queue, instead of the round robin approach that was used in experiment 3, so when I sent several messages, both receivers consumed them.
+This time both consumers received all the messages that was sent into the queue, instead of the round-robin approach that was used in experiment 3, so when I sent several messages, both receivers consumed them.

 **ReceiveLogs 1:**